Musa Khamis

 Musa Khamis was an Iranian general in the war between Qajar Empire and the Ottoman Empire in 1821.
-Also Musa Khamis was a champion in varzesh-e bastani and won the Pahlevan of Iran title and armband in Pahlevani traditional wrestling several times.
+Also Musa Khamis was a champion in varzesh-e bāstāni and won the Pahlevan of Iran title and armband in Pahlevani traditional wrestling several times.

 Turkish-Persian War (1820–1823)

 The Ottoman–Qajar War was fought between the Ottoman Empire and Qajar Empire from 1821 to 1823.

 The regime of Crown Prince Abbas Mirza launched an attack on Ottoman Turkey under the leadership of Mohammad Ali Mirza Dowlatshah.
 The war was sparked by Turkish aid to Azerbaijani rebels in Persia.
 The rebels had fled from Persia and were given refuge by the Ottomans.
 The war opened with a Persian invasion of Turkey in the Lake Van region, and a counter-invasion by the Ottoman Pasha of Baghdad (Iraq belonged to the Ottoman Empire), who invaded western Persia.
 This invasion force was driven back across the border, but Dowlatshah's newly modernized army of 30,000 troops defeated 50,000 Ottoman Turks in the Battle of Erzurum near Lake Van in 1821.
 A peace treaty in 1823 ended the war with no changes to their mutual border.
 Musa Khamis Persia army general in this war.

 In the grounds of the Pars Museum, there are reliefs of commanders present in the battle against the Ottoman Empire and the hero of Musa Khamis Garzdin Vand, the first hero of Iran in the Zandieh to mid-Qajar period and the commander of the Iranian army in the battle against the Ottoman Empire.

-The Battle of Erzurum occurred in 1821 as part of the Ottoman-Persian War of 1821-1823.
+The Battle of Erzurum occurred in 1821 as part of the Ottoman-Persian War of 1821–1823.
 The Persians, led by crown prince Abbas Mirza himself scored a crushing defeat over their Ottoman arch-rivals near Erzurum, securing a Persian victory.

 The Persians were heavily outnumbered with 30,000 men, led by Crown Prince Abbas Mirza, against the Turks with 50,000 men.
-However, the Persian army had recently been undergoing new modernisations according to the most up to date European models, with the leadership of Abbas Mirza's brother, Dowlatshah, as part of the modernising policy known as Nezām-e Jadīd.
+However, the Persian army had recently been undergoing new modernisations according to the most up to date European models, with the leadership of Abbas Mirza's brother, Dowlatshah, as part of the modernising policy known as Nezam-e Jadid.